Joshua Plotnik, Ph.D.

 Principal Investigator

 Joshua Plotnik, Ph.D. is the lab’s principal investigator.
 He is a comparative psychologist and conservation behavior researcher who has studied the intelligence of elephants since 2005.
 Recently, Josh has been working in Thailand to understand how research on animal thinking can be applied directly to the mitigation of human/elephant conflict.
-He is an assistant professor in the Department of Psychology and the Animal Behavior and Conservation Program at Hunter College, and in the Cognitive and Comparative Psychology program at the Graduate Center of the City University of New York.
+He is an associate professor in the Department of Psychology and the Animal Behavior and Conservation Program at Hunter College, and in the Cognitive and Comparative Psychology program at the Graduate Center of the City University of New York.
+He is the Director of the Comparative Cognition for Conservation Lab and the Director of the Animal Behavior and Conservation Graduate Programs at Hunter College.
 Dr. Plotnik has earned degrees from both Emory University (M.A. and Ph.D.) and Cornell University (B.S.).
 He lives in New York City.

 Hunter College